Imagine you are able to help your child even if you have NO teaching background.

 1) Get a comprehensive neuropsychological evaluation from a highly qualified neuropsychologist.
 You need to KNOW what learning challenges are preventing your child from learning;

 2) Figure out your child’s learning style so you can teach your child in the way that he learns as an individual.
 When it comes to education, one size never fits all.
 By using your child’s learning style to reach his mind, you can improve his learning abilities;

-Sign up for our Tips List, then use the “Table of Contents” to find information about identifying your child’s specific learning needs and proven programs to help meet your child’s specific needs.
+Sign up for our Tips List, then use the “Table of Contents” to find information about identifying your child’s specific learning needs.
+You’ll find proven programs to help meet your child’s specific needs.